 - The headline highlights the UVP of the service, “Where teams connect to get work done”.

-- The CTA button shows users that the form is multi-step and they will progress to the next step as they fill out each field, and in the end, they can “start using Workplace”.
+- The CTA button shows users that the form is multi-step and they will progress to the next step.
+And, in the end, they can “start using Workplace”.

 - The graphic shows people connecting while doing work, which is what the service is about.

-To increase advertising conversions for your Facebook ads it’s necessary that all ads take users to a post-click experience that’s meant for that ad and for that particular user.
+To increase advertising conversions for your Facebook ads it’s necessary that all ads take users to a post-click experience.

 Get more Facebook advertising conversions

 Getting an ad-click isn’t the end goal of your Facebook advertising campaign.
 What you want is to take visitors to the real destination – a page with the offer and the final CTA button.

 This only happens with a personalized post-click experience.

 Always send users to a personalized experience after the ad click because that is what will get you advertising conversions.

 Remember to connect all your Shopping ads to dedicated post-click experiences.
 Find out how you can provide personalized post-click experiences at scale by signing up for an Instapage Enterprise demo here.